 The Trail of Tears (and Andrew Jackson)

 As a young real estate speculator, and later as a United States President, Andrew Jackson was an outspoken advocate of relocating native North American tribes to lands farther west, making room for Southern agriculture by European settlers.
-His signature on the Indian Removal Act of 1830 precipitated the ultimate removal of Indigenous people East of the Mississippi.
-The most well-known and largest of these transplantation efforts was the massive forced relocation of the Cherokee in 1838-1839, a migration which cost an estimated 4000 lives and is known as the Trail of Tears.
+His signature on the Indian Removal Act of 1830 precipitated the ultimate removal of most Indigenous communities East of the Mississippi.
+The most well-known and largest of these transplantation efforts was the Trail of Tears, a massive forced relocation of Cherokee in 1838-1839 which cost an estimated 4000 lives.

 This rubber stamp was created for participants to imprint alongside Jackson's portrait on the US $20 bill - the bills are then reintroduced into circulation.
 When exhibited in a gallery, the stamp was mounted underneath an example of it's use, alongside an inkpad which allows participants to alter the currency in their own pockets.